bernardofsr/GitSentinel/README.md

 ![GitSentinel](logo.png)

-GitSentinel is a Python-based tool for scanning GitHub repositories for sensitive information using [Gitleaks](https://github.com/gitleaks/gitleaks).
+GitSentinel is a Python-based tool for scanning multiple users GitHub repositories for sensitive information using [Gitleaks](https://github.com/gitleaks/gitleaks).
 This tool automates cloning and scanning multiple repositories with configurable wait times, leveraging multithreading to process several repositories concurrently.

 ## Features